k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b><a href="#cassandradatacenterspecpodtemplatespecspeccontainersindexportsindex">ports</a></b></td>
         <td>[]object</td>
         <td>
           List of ports to expose from the container.
-Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.
+Modifying this array with strategic merge patch may corrupt the data.
+For more information See https://github.com/kubernetes/kubernetes/issues/108255.
 Cannot be updated.<br/>
         </td>
         <td>false</td>
       </tr><tr>